szweibel/workshops/newest_python.md

 <PythonREPL/>

 ## Booleans: The Logic of `True` and `False`
 There is one more core data type that is absolutely essential for making programs "smart."
 The **Boolean (`bool`)** type has only two possible values: `True` or `False`.
 It is crucial to note that they are always capitalized in Python.
 They may seem simple, but they are the foundation of all decision-making and logic in code.
-Every time a program needs to decide whether to do Path A or Path B, it is checking if a condition is `True` or `False`.
+Think of them as the traffic lights of your program: they tell it whether to go or to stop, to take this path or that one.
+Every time a program needs to decide whether to do something, it is checking if a condition is `True` or `False`.
 We will see this in action when we discuss control flow.

 ## Knowing Your Type
 If you are ever unsure what kind of data you are looking at, you can use the built-in `type()` function to ask Python.
 This is an incredibly useful tool for debugging when your code is not behaving as you expect.
-Just pass the data or a variable containing it into the `type()` function.
+It's like a label reader for your data ingredients.
+Just pass the data, or a variable containing it, into the `type()` function.

 ```pycon
 >>> type("This is a string.")